gautammalik-git/BindAxTransformer/README.md

 ## 1. Theory

 ### a.
-Protein-Ligand Interactions
+How do Transformer models benefit the study of Protein-Ligand Interactions?
 In biological systems, proteins interact with ligands in binding sites, influencing processes like enzyme catalysis, signal transduction, and drug binding.
 Understanding how specific residues in the binding site affect ligand binding can significantly aid in drug discovery and design.

+Transformer models offer significant advantages in the study of Protein-Ligand Interactions, primarily due to their ability to leverage large datasets and capture complex relationships in biological data.

+1. **Utilization of Extensive Datasets**:
+   We often have access to a wealth of experimentally derived protein-ligand complexes from sources like the Protein Data Bank (PDB).
+This data is invaluable for training machine learning models to predict various outcomes, such as binding site conformations, ligand binding activities, and binding affinities.
+However, specific applications, like predicting the binding affinity of a ligand for a particular target (e.g., the beta-adrenergic receptor), can suffer from sparse data.

+2. **Role of Pre-trained Models**:
+   This is where pre-trained transformer models come into play.
+By training on a comprehensive dataset these models learn the fundamental principles of protein-ligand interactions.
+They become adept at understanding the underlying biological mechanisms without being tailored to a specific protein or ligand.

+3. **Generalization Across Different Systems**:
+   Since transformers are capable of generalizing from their training data, we can leverage a pre-trained model to then fine-tune it for a specific target, such as the beta-adrenergic receptor.
+This approach is advantageous because it allows us to start with a robust foundation of learned interactions, requiring fewer specific data points to achieve meaningful predictions.
+Fine-tuning on the specific target can lead to improved accuracy, as the model already understands the broader context of protein-ligand interactions and can focus on the unique characteristics of the target in question.

+It is for these reasons that I have developed a self-supervised transformer-based model utilizing the 65,000 protein-ligand complexes from the PDB, aimed at advancing our understanding of protein-ligand interactions and improving predictive accuracy in this area of study.

 ### b.
 Transformers for Protein-Ligand Interactions
 Transformers, traditionally used in NLP, excel at learning context.
 For protein-ligand interactions, transformers can be trained using masked token prediction to learn relationships between atoms in the ligand and residues in the binding site.
 This approach is useful because: